epiccastle/epiccastle.io/epiccastle.io/blog/4/body.md

 ```

-Down from 3½ hours... to a little under **3 minutes**.
+Analysis is down from 3½ hours... to a little under **3 minutes**.
 And amazing improvement!

 #### Summary